awsdocs/amazon-eks-user-guide/README.md

 For more information about the new experience, see [Contribute](https://docs.aws.amazon.com/eks/latest/userguide/contribute.html) in the Amazon EKS User Guide.

-We look forward to your contributions when we launch the new GitHub experience.
-The improved platform will make it easier than ever to help us enhance the Amazon EKS documentation.
+We look forward to your contributions with the new GitHub experience.
+The improved platform makes it easier than ever to help us enhance the Amazon EKS documentation.

 ## License Summary